GSEA-MSigDB/gsea-desktop/scripts/readme.txt

 Prerequisites:

-Java 11 (http://openjdk.java.net).
+Java 17 (http://openjdk.java.net).
 This is bundled with our distributions.
-Not compatible with Java 8, 9, 10.
+Not compatible with earlier versions of Java and untested with newer versions of Java.

 Instructions:

 1. Download and unzip the distribution file to a directory of your choice.

-2. Note that the Java command line has become more complex with Java 11 compared to Java 8.
-You can start GSEA with one of the following scripts; this is the recommended way to launch.
+2. You can start GSEA with one of the following scripts; this is the recommended way to launch.
 Some of these may not be present depending on the distribution you downloaded.
 You might have to make the script executable (chmod a+x gsea.sh).